geudde/attic-chest/pages/04.season-3/17.meeting-38/07.hercules/docs.md

 What planetary form deceives my sight
 Whence thro’ the East breaks forth unusual light?
 Uranus cries “Saturn can’st thou unfold
 Who moves beyond?
-The twinkling Orb behold!
+The twinkling orb behold!
-The lucid speck a Planet’s aspect wears
+The lucid speck a planet’s aspect wears
 And lo! a seventh satellite appears”
-No Planet ever in that region known
+No planet ever in that region known
 Or twinkling satellite thro’ ether shone”
 Saturn replied, “Of this I’m sure
 Yet optical deception may allure,